hatedabamboo/notes.hatedabamboo.me/docs/posts/lambda-pip-modules.md

 zip -r python-requests.zip python/
 ```

-And the last step is to upload this layer to AWS:
+The last step is to upload this layer to AWS:

 ```shell
 aws lambda publish-layer-version --layer-name python-requests-layer \